iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

 its website to check online demo.

-We will show you how to install and configure netdata on iRedMail server (Linux) to monitor mail service related softwares.
+We will show you how to install and configure netdata on iRedMail server (Linux) to monitor mail service related software.

 ## Install packages required by netdata

-netdata requires some tools to get stastics data from other softwares, let's install it first.
+netdata requires some tools to get stastics data from other software, let's install it first.

 * On RHEL/CentOS: